LabShengLi/nanome/docs/SpecificUsage.md

 nextflow pull LabShengLi/nanome -r [branch-name]
 ```

-## 4. Perform only basecall and QC
+## 4. Perform only basecall and QC.
 Using option `--runMethcall false` will not run methylation calling, it will only perform basecall and QC.

 ```angular2html